How to Backup Your WordPress Site Successfully

 A few months later, GoDaddy had a huge security breach, which compromised the database and SFTP credentials of about 1.2 million users.
 Data wasn’t lost at that time, but the hackers had access to the websites’ databases and backends for over 2 months.
 Anything could have happened.

-Manual backups are the least time-effective and most tedious to take.
+Manual site backups are the least time-effective and most tedious to take.
 If anyone has to rely on a manual backup process, chances are they will start cutting corners and skipping backups, regardless of how dedicated they are.
 Manual backups are time-consuming and that time is honestly better spent doing something more productive.

 Having said that, it is useful to know exactly how to take a manual backup; a bit like knowing how to drive a stick, when all the other cars are automatic.